Author

 There are a number of things you can do to develop your skills, find out more about the world of publishing and promote yourself, like:

-• joining a local writers’ group
+• joining a local authors’ group

 • entering writing competitions